GSD4t GPS support

 Porting GPSD to android might be doable.

-#5 Updated by Matija Nalis almost 3 years ago
+#5 Updated by Matija Nalis about 3 years ago

 big chunks of the GSD4t protocol have been decoded at https://github.com/mnalis/gsd4t_parser